carni-val/carni-val/README.md

 ## BYI

+i sometimes overuse emoji, mostly on 👀 and 😝 ;; theyre cute yk..

 dont use they/them on me. **only** use she/her, unless close friends (moots in the list). im aroace, so please dont flirt with me. i have typing quirk! example,, "hi uhh i ate fries today:)" (not exactly nervous, but i have a hard time on choosing words, as well as reading. im slow.) "hi!! thank you ;; you too:D" (';;' or '::' meant to be a large space, neutual or smt shruggsss) and double characters "hi im gooooddd hbuu" (normal, just exited or neutual:)) i dont use tonetags, please ask me to use them on you or smt. but you must use tonetags on me, (only /j or /srs, gen).